 Use the following procedure to install memory DIMMs.
-Note that there is a key notch near the center of the DIMM slots.
+Note that there is an off-center gap near the center of the DIMM slots.
 This matches the gap on a DDR4 DIMM to ensure the memory is installed properly, and to prevent the incorrect installation of memory.

-- 1. Unlock a DIMM slot by pressing the top-side module clips outward. - 2.
-Align the memory module to the DIMM slot, insert the module vertically into the slot, and press straight down to fully seat the module.
-The plastic clips at top side of the DIMM slot should automatically lock the DIMM into the connector.
+1. Unlock a DIMM slot by pressing the top-side module clips outward.

+Align the memory module to the DIMM slot, and insert the module perpendicular to the DIMM slot, pressing straight down to seat the module.
+The plastic clips at top side of the DIMM slot automatically lock the DIMM into the connector.

-Note: The memory controllers on Coffee Lake-S CPUs run at a default frequency of 2400MHz.
-Achieving memory speeds above 2667MHz+ may require using the XMP profile or manual setting of the memory timings, frequency and voltages.
-Using an XMP profile for speeds over 2667MHz is considered overclocking.
+Note: The memory controller on most Skylake and Kaby Lake-S CPUs runs at a default frequency of 2133/2400MHz.
+Achieving memory speeds above 2400MHz+ may require manual setting of the memory timings, frequency and voltages and/or overclocking of the CPU.

-Refer to the memory manufacturer specifications for the recommended memory timings and settings.
+Refer to the memory manufacturer specifications for the recommended memory timings.
+For overclocking support you can visit our forums: http://forums.evga.com/

-Installing the I/O Shield and I/O Cover
+Installing the I/O Shield